The followings are the different asset classes available for investments

 Advantages of Investing in Property

-- No investment today offers the stability, simplicity and excellent returns offered by property investment.
+- No investment today offers the stability, and simplicity, offered by property investment.

 - While the Stock Market offers high returns, many investors have found it to be a volatile and dangerous place.